pushkin-consortium/pushkin/docs/source/cli/pushkin_cli.rst

 Pushkin CLI
 =============

 Pushkin CLI comes packaged in the repo.
-Setup instructions can be found `here <_get-pushin>`.
+Setup instructions can be found in :ref:`get-pushkin`.

 Variables relating to file structure and naming practices can be found in '.pushkin/pushkin_config_vars.sh'.